canonical/ubuntu-core-docs/docs/reference/gadget-snap-format.md

 The `*` character can be used as a wildcard to accept any parameter argument.
 It can not be used to limit an argument's scope.
 For example, `kernel-parameter-2=*` is acceptable, but `kernel-parameter-2=a*` is not.

-See [Modifying kernel boot parameters](/how-to-guides/manage-ubuntu-core/modify-kernel-options) for more details on defining kernel boot parameters.
+See {ref}`Modifying kernel boot parameters <how-to-guides-manage-ubuntu-core-modify-kernel-options>` for more details on defining kernel boot parameters.

 ### Static kernel parameters